natethegreat1989/100-days-of-code/log.md

 Talked product & design, networked @ Venture Cafe.

 **Thoughts**
 Strong network at Venture Cafe.
 Need to develop a method and process for quickly remembering all the refactoring that needs to happen between html, urls, and creating models.
 Need more hours on the keys.

+### Day 17: Nov 1, Friday

+**Today's Progress**:
+More code refactoring on blog - working on post detail views, next and previous buttons, getting sidebar stuff connected.

+**Thoughts**
+Not too many thoughts today.
+A bit mentally zapped.